 - Be enrolled in good standing in the College of Business. - Maintain a 3.0 cumulative University GPA. - Have completed prerequisite courses established by each major area of study. - Work in positions that are approved for credit in the educational discipline of the student's major.
 These positions must be current level-appropriate experiences that can be characterized as new learning and/or new responsibilities.
-Credit is not given for past employment experience or continuing employment that does not offer new employment challenges.
+Credit is not given for past employment experience or continuing employment that does not offer new employment challenges. - Under certain circumstances a student may be eligible to take an approved internship or CO-OP for no academic credit.
+Such an internship or CO-OP will appear on the transcript without any academic credit.
+Contact the Ulmer Career Center for details.

-Apply for COB Co-op on the Ulmer Center website: business.louisville.edu/careers
+Apply for COB CO-OP on the Ulmer Career Center website: business.louisville.edu/careers

-Business minors do not have the option for co-op credit.
+Business minors do not have the option for CO-OP credit.